Dark Sector: Setting and characters

-Dark Sector is set in Lasria, a fictional satellite country bordering the Soviet Union.
-In the prologue, set near the end of the Cold War, the Lasrians discover an American submarine off the coast.
-After opening it, a mysterious infection called "the Technocyte" breaks loose.
-In the game's present, the Lasrian military fights against the Technocyte victims, who have largely undergone extreme mutations and have gained frightening abilities.
+Dark Sector is set in Lasria, a fictional satellite country bordering the Soviet Union, where the military fights against the Technocyte victims, who have largely undergone extreme mutations and have gained abilities.

 The player character is Hayden Tenno (voiced by Michael Rosenbaum).
 An ambivalent CIA agent, he has congenital analgesia, which renders him unable to feel pain.
-He is supported by Yargo Mensik (voiced by Jürgen Prochnow), a scientist and sleeper agent who knows the origin of the Technocyte virus.
+He is supported by Yargo Mensik (voiced by Jürgen Prochnow), an ex-GRU Colonel, scientist, and sleeper agent who knows the origin of the Technocyte virus.
 The main antagonist, Robert Mezner (voiced by Dwight Schultz), is an ex-CIA agent who seeks to build a utopia by spreading the Technocyte virus across the planet.
 Supporting Mezner is Nadia (voiced by Julianne Buescher), a mysterious woman whom Hayden knows; and "Nemesis", a metallic, humanoid figure who fights with a long Technocyte blade.
-Other characters include "the A.D.", Hayden's superior in the CIA; the Blackmarket Dealer, an arms dealer who supplies Hayden with weapons and equipment for his missions. and Viktor Sudek, an ill fated informant captured at the beginning of the game held prisoner at a Lasrian gulag.
+Other characters include "the A.D.", Hayden's superior in the CIA; the Blackmarket Dealer, an arms dealer who supplies Hayden with weapons and equipment for his missions; and Viktor Sudek, a captured informant.